cloudfoundry-incubator/quarks-operator/docs/development.md

   }
   ```

-- add the new group to `addToSchemes` in `pkg/controllers/controller.go`.
+- add the new resource to `addToSchemes` in `pkg/controllers/controller.go`.
 - add the new controller to `addToManagerFuncs` in the same file.
 - create a custom resource definition in `deploy/helm/cf-operator/templates/`
 - add the custom resource definition to `bin/apply-crds`